 Evaluations written by supervisors and seminarian self-evaluations are submitted to the Pastoral Formation Office.
-Additionally, a member of the Pastoral Formation faculty writes an observation report.
 These documents form the basis for the pastoral formation report, which is included in the seminarian's annual evaluation.

 Supervisors

 The Seminary selects supervisors who model priestly or lay ministerial life and who have demonstrated effective pastoral leadership.
 Supervisors meet regularly with the seminarian and submit the necessary evaluations.
 They participate in ongoing training provided by the Pastoral Formation Department.
 Seminarians with pastoral placements are accountable to their supervisor.